19–24 May 2024

 Description

-This study illustrates the conceptual RF design of a 704 MHz cavity equipped with beryllium windows for the muon cooling demonstrator.
+The Muon Cooling Complex is a crucial component of the future high-energy Muon Collider, where the ionization cooling technique is employed to reduce muon beam emittance by several orders of magnitude.
+This cooling technique necessitates the utilization of normal conducting, RF-accelerating cavities operating within a multi-Tesla magnetic field.
+This study illustrates the conceptual RF design of a 704 MHz copper cavity equipped with beryllium windows for the muon cooling demonstrator.
 Based on the specifications from the beam dynamics, frequency-domain eigenmode simulations have been conducted to calculate the primary RF figure of merits for the cavity.
-Several materials were simulated for the cavity walls, including copper, beryllium, and aluminum.
-In selected cases, more advanced engineering analyses, including thermo-mechanical simulations and design of the cooling channels, have been performed to enable operation at gradients up to 44 MV/m within strong solenoidal magnetic fields up to 13 T. Furthermore, the impact of the beam loading on the muon energy spread is investigated, and appropriate mitigation techniques are proposed.
+Subsequently, the cavity geometry has been optimized based on the results obtained from the eigenmode simulations.
+In a selected case, more advanced engineering analyses, including thermo-mechanical and Lorentz Force Detuning (LFD) simulations, have been performed to enable operation at gradients of up to 44 MV/m within strong solenoidal magnetic fields of up to 7.2 T.

 Funding Agency